Schwenger/House-Of-Tweets/pubweb/README.md

 ### Visible layout (sitemap-ish)

 There is:
-- `index`, the bird selection, intended for use by politicians.
+- `birds`, the bird selection, intended for use by politicians.
   TODO: rename to something saner, like `birds`
 - `about`, listing copyright credits and "the concept"
 - TODO: `index`, the page that will host preview screenshots,